Matveibos/rails_answers_and_guides/SQL_tutorial.md

         SELECT price, amount, price * amount as common_price from my_table;
 12. How you can return AVG, OR SUM from columns?

+        # AVG, SUM, MIN, MAX, COUNT
         SELECT AVG(price) from my_table;
+13. Haw you can use group data?

+        SELECT price, AVG(price) from my_table GROUP_BY price;
+14. How you can set some condition for group_by operation?

+        SELECT price, AVG(price) from my_table GROUP_BY price HAVING AVG(price) > 3;
 6. How you can wrte comment in sql?

         -- my-comment